-Energy Outlook 2022 is focussed on three main scenarios: Accelerated, Net Zero and New Momentum.
+Energy Outlook 2023 is focused on three main scenarios: Accelerated, Net Zero and New Momentum.
 These scenarios are not predictions of what is likely to happen or what bp would like to happen.
-Rather they explore the possible implications of different judgements and assumptions concerning the nature of the energy transition.
-The scenarios are based on existing and developing technologies and do not consider the possibility of entirely new or unknown technologies emerging.
+Rather they explore the possible implications of different judgements and assumptions concerning the nature of the energy transition and the uncertainties around those judgements.
+The scenarios are based on existing technologies and do not consider the possible impact of entirely new or unknown technologies.

-The many uncertainties mean that the probability of any one of these scenarios materializing exactly as described is negligible.
-Moreover, the three scenarios do not provide a comprehensive description of all possible outcomes.
-However, they do span a wide range of possible outcomes and so might help to inform a judgement about the uncertainty surrounding energy markets out to 2050.
+The many uncertainties surrounding the transition of the global energy system mean that the probability of any one of these scenarios materializing exactly as described is negligible.
+Moreover, the three scenarios do not provide a comprehensive range of possible paths for the transition ahead.
+They do, however, span a wide range of possible outcomes and so help to illustrate the key uncertainties surrounding energy markets out to 2050.

 The Energy Outlook is produced to inform bp’s strategy and is published as a contribution to the wider debate about the factors shaping the energy transition.
 But the Outlook is only one source among many when considering the future of global energy markets and bp considers a wide range of other external scenarios, analysis and information when forming its long-term strategy.

 The GDP profiles used in the Energy Outlook come from Oxford Economics (OE).
 These long-term forecasts incorporate estimates of the economic impact of climate change.
-These estimates draw on the latest research in the scientific literature and follow a similar methodology to that used in Energy Outlook 2020.
+These estimates draw on the latest research in the scientific literature and follow a similar methodology to that used in Energy Outlook 2020 and Energy Outlook 2022.

-OE updated and extended the models developed by Burke, Hsiang and Miguel (2015), which use the IPCC Representative Concentration Pathways (RCP) scenarios to assess the impact of temperature changes on GDP.
-Like Burke et al., OE’s updated results find evidence of a non-linear relationship between productivity and temperature, in which per capita income growth rises to an average (population weighted) temperature of just under 15°C (Burke et al’s initial assessment was 13°C).
+OE updated and extended the estimation approach developed by Burke, Hsiang and Miguel (2015), which suggests a non-linear relationship between productivity and temperature, in which per capita income growth rises to an average (population weighted) temperature of just under 15°C (Burke et al.’s initial assessment was 13°C).
 This temperature curve suggests that ‘cold country’ income growth increases with annual temperatures.
 However, at annual temperatures above 15°C, per capita income growth is increasingly adversely affected by higher temperatures.

-The OE forecasts are broadly in line with the RCP 6.0 scenario and assume average global temperatures will reach 2°C above pre-industrial levels by 2050.
-The results suggest that in 2050 global GDP is around 3% lower than in a counterfactual scenario where the temperature change remained at the current level.
+The OE emissions forecasts are broadly in line with the IEA STEPS scenario and assume average global temperatures will reach 2°C above pre-industrial levels by 2050.
+The results suggest that in 2050 global GDP is around 2% lower than in a counterfactual scenario where the temperature change remained at the current level.
 The regional impacts are distributed according to the evolution of their temperatures relative to the concave function estimated by OE.
-These estimates are hugely uncertain and incomplete; they do not, for example, explicitly include impact from migration or extensive coastal flooding.
+While OE’s approach captures channels associated with average temperatures, these estimates remain uncertain and incomplete; they do not, for example, explicitly include impact from migration or extensive coastal flooding.

 The mitigation costs of actions to decarbonize the energy system are also uncertain, with significant variations across different external estimates.
 Most estimates, however, suggest that the upfront costs increase with the stringency of the mitigation effort, suggesting that they are likely to be bigger in Accelerated and Net Zero than in New Momentum.
 Estimates published by the IPCC (AR5 – Chapter 6) suggest that for scenarios consistent with keeping global temperature increases to well below 2°C, median estimates of mitigation costs range between 2-6% of global consumption by 2050.